bobgilmore/githooks/README.md

 2. Prevent changes to `.ruby-version` (and `.rbenv-version`).
     * In my experience, those files are committed *accidentally* (by developers who changed them locally with no intention of committing the changes) far more often then they are committed intentionally.
     * In my opinion, you should leave this alone and simply make a `--no-verify` commit when necessary.
 (See below.)
-    * If you insist on deactivating the check, run `git config hooks.allowrubyversionchange true` in a project directory.
+    * If you insist on deactivating the check, run `git config hooks.allow-ruby-version-change true` in a project directory.
 3. Ensure that there are no spaces after `[` and `(`, or before `]` and `)`.
     * This is house style for several projects.
-Unavoidable for me.
-    * Run `git config hooks.requirepedanticparenspacing false` in a project directory to always allow it.
+    * Run `git config hooks.require-strict-paren-spacing false` in a project directory to always allow it.

 Bypassing the Checks
 --------------------